3BioCompBio/EvoStability/README.md

 ### (1) Summary

-A per protein summary for the data set `D` is given in `./summary.csv`.
+A per-protein summary for datasets `D` (derived from Mega [2]) and `L` (derived from S4038 [3]) are given in `./summary_D.csv` and `./summary_L.csv` respectively.
 For each protein/protein domain, it includes information such as sequence length, depth of the multiple sequence alignment used, and Pearson and Spearman correlation with ΔΔG of the evolutionary scores and ΔΔG predictions.
-For each protein, the relative data file, sequence files and structure file are referenced by its `protein_id` property.

 ### (2) Datasets

-For each mutation of the dataset `D`, experimental ΔΔG values, RSA of the mutated residue, evolutionary scores (`LOR` and `WLOR`) are in given in `./datasets/`.
+For each mutation of the datasets `D` and `L`, experimental ΔΔG values, RSA of the mutated residue and evolutionary scores (`LOR` and `WLOR`) are in given in `./datasets/`.

 ### (3) Sequences

-Sequences of proteins from the dataset `D` are located in `./fasta/`.
+Sequences of proteins from dataset `D` and `L` are located in `./fasta/`.

 ### (4) Structures

-3D structures of proteins from the dataset `D` are located in `./pdb/`.
+3D structures of proteins from dataset `D` and `L` are located in `./pdb/`.

 ### (5) Multiple sequence alignments